Citroen C5 Aircross Review & Prices

 There are four engine options – a plug-in hybrid, mild hybrid, petrol and diesel.

 The plug-in hybrid is the most expensive to buy, but it could offset the extra cost through much lower running costs over your time with the car if you can charge regularly.
-It combines a 1.6-litre petrol engine with an electric motor for 224hp, and the battery provides up to 41 miles of electric-only range (about 10 miles more than before).
+It combines a 1.6-litre petrol engine with an electric motor for 224hp, and the battery provides up to 41 miles of electric-only range.

 As a result, CO2 emissions are really low at just 32g/km, meaning first-year road tax is almost nothing and company car tax is very low, too.
 Officially, fuel economy is up to 222mpg, but you will only see this if you keep the batteries topped up and stick to relatively short journeys.

-If regular charging isn’t possible, the 136hp mild hybrid will likely be a better bet.
+If regular charging isn’t possible, the 136hp mild hybrid will probably be a better bet.
 Although it’s not a proper self-charging hybrid, it has an electric motor that can take over at low speeds and when manoeuvring to help reduce fuel costs.
-Official figures have not yet been confirmed, but expect around 50mpg.
+Official figures suggest 53.3mpg is possible, though we saw around 43mpg in our time with the car, which is respectable.

 Both petrol and diesel engines have 130hp and come with a choice of six-speed manual or eight-speed automatic gearboxes (the hybrids are auto only).
 In both cases, the automatics will cost slightly more in first-year road tax, but even then it’s not a huge jump.
-For those looking for maximum fuel economy, the manual diesel is the best bet, as official figures suggest up to 60mpg is possible.
+For those looking for maximum fuel economy, the manual diesel is the best bet, as official figures show up to 60mpg on the combined cycle.
 This will suit those who do a lot of motorway miles in particular.

 Safety and security